Node Service

 What each graph shows

-1. Request count by method: This shows the count of all requests, including all errors, broken down by method name (assuming you've selected "All methods" in the filter at the top of the page).
+1. Request count by method: This shows the count of all requests, including those with JSON-RPC errors, broken down by method name (assuming you've selected "All methods" in the filter at the top of the page).

 3. Error ratio by method: This shows the JSON-RPC error ratio for each method.
 For example, if you sent 100 sui_multiGetObjects requests in a time bucket (e.g. a day) and you got a JSON-RPC error on two of them, your error ratio would be 2% for that method in that time bucket.
 If you see a high error ratio it's useful to scroll up to the "Request count by method" graph to see how many of that method you sent in a time bucket: a 100% error ratio could happen if you send one request and it gets an error.